bandsintown/gaia/README.md

 Gaia offers a flexible way to define configuration for an environment.

-The configuration can be set at different levels with the following precedence:
+The configuration can be set at different levels:

-1. Configuration might be passed through command line setting the Terraform variables with `-var`.
-The command line has the higher precedence to define the configuration.
+1. **Command Line**:  Configuration might be passed through command line setting the Terraform variables with `-var`.
+The *command line* configuration has the higher precedence.

-2. The environment variable `TERRAFORM_VARS` might be set to define configuration.
+2. **Environment variable**: The environment variable `TERRAFORM_VARS` might be set to define configuration (e.g `TERRAFORM_VARS="-var service=search-api"`)

-3. Configuration per module: The configuration might be defined or overrode at the module level specifying a `.tfvars` file based on the name of the environment. (e.g `dev.tfvars` for `dev` environment)
+3. **Module Configuration**: The configuration might be defined or overrode at the module level specifying a `.tfvars` file based on the name of the environment. (e.g `dev.tfvars` for `dev` environment).
+The configuration for the module should be defined here.

-4. Configuration per project: The configuration might be defined or overrode at the module level specifying a `.tfvars` file based on the name of the environment. (e.g `dev.tfvars` for `dev` environment).
+4. **Global Configuration**: The configuration might be defined specifying a `.tfvars` file based on the name of the environment. (e.g `dev.tfvars` for `dev` environment).
+The global configuration should be defined here.
-When the `-env` option is passed, Gaia is looking for file in this directory.
+The *global configuration* has the lower precedence.

 ### Gaia configuration

 Gaia itself can be configure to initialize the environment (hooks, runtime...).

 Each module can contains a `.gaia` file defining configuration for this module.
-A `.gaia` file is just a `bash` script defining logic to intialize Gaia to perform actions.
+A `.gaia` file is just a `bash` script defining logic to initialize Gaia to perform actions.

 ### Hooks